FinStealer Malware Breach: Login Credentials Safety Tips

 • Regular Software Updates:

-Keep your operating system and apps updated.
-Patches and updates fix vulnerabilities that hackers exploit for data breach protection.
+Keep your operating system and apps up to date; Patches and updates to software fix vulnerabilities malicious users will exploit to protect against a data breach.

 • Monitor Account Activity: